KibromBerihu/ai4elife/README.md

 # LFB-Net-applied-for-18F-FDG-PET-MIP-segmentation
-This repository includes full packages of LFB-Net applied for 18F-FDG PET MIP image segmentation
+The article associated with this repository has been submitted for peer-review.
+The code will be uploaded upon the publication.

-## under development
+##  Coming Soon ...